juice-shop/pwning-juice-shop/appendix/integration.md

 ### Webhook payload

-Juice Shop will send a `POST` request to the configured `WEBHOOK_URL` with the following payload:
+Juice Shop will send a `POST` request to the configured `SOLUTIONS_WEBHOOK` with the following payload:

 ```json
 { "solution":